-How to Easily Eliminate Dental Plaque at Home
+How to Easily Remove Dental Plaque at Home

 The plaque makes use of the sugars that we ingest when eating to produce acids that can cause corrosion of the tooth enamel.
-If this is not controlled in time, the tooth enamel can decompose and this can cause a cavity in the tooth, for which, in addition to looking bad, it can also cause bad breath.
+If you don’t remove dental plaque in time, the tooth enamel can decompose and this can cause a cavity in the tooth.
+In addition to looking bad, it can also cause bad breath.

-To prevent and treat dental plaque it is very important to have good habits of oral hygiene that will facilitate the removal of the bacterium that cause this problem.
+To prevent and remove dental plaque, it is very important to have good oral hygiene habits that help get rid of the bacteria that cause this issue.

 When brushing, hold the toothbrush like a pencil and move it in small circles over one or two teeth at a time.